College of Law > Academics > Experiential Learning > Legal Clinics

-In-House Clinics are legal clinics housed within the law school providing legal services to actual clients facing real legal issues.
-Whether you are an aspiring criminal lawyer looking to hone your trial skills or criminal appellate skills or desire to be a business lawyer, our In-House Clinics offer you the opportunity to practice in your chosen practice area.
+In-House Clinics are legal clinics housed within the law school providing legal services to actual clients facing current legal issues.
+Whether you are an aspiring criminal lawyer looking to hone your trial skills or criminal appellate skills or desire to be a business lawyer, In-House Clinics offer the opportunity to practice in your chosen practice area.
 If you are interested in counseling asylum seekers to the US or want to practice immigration law, we have in-house legal clinics that will provide you that opportunity.
-With an In-House Clinic, you will be the primary contact for your client; counseling your client directly on their legal issues.
-In-House Clinics are semester or year-long and are 3, 4 and 6 credits, depending on the Clinic.
+With an In-House Clinic, you will be the primary contact for your client and counseling your client directly on their legal issues.
+In-House Clinics are semester or year-long and are 3, 4, 5 and 6 credits, depending on the Clinic.

-DePaul Law currently offers clinical programs in the following seven practice areas:
+DePaul Law currently offers clinical programs in the following nine practice areas: